privacy-scaling-explorations/zkevm-circuits/bus-mapping/README.md

 Where as you see, we group by `memory_address` and then order by `global_counter`.

-Aside from that, we also can iterate over the `ExecutionTrace` itself over each Evm Instruction in order to add constrains for each Opcode is executed.
+- Iterate over the `ExecutionTrace` itself over each `ExecutionStep`'s is formed by and check which Stack/Memory&Storage operations are linked to each step.
 This is also automatically done via the [`Opcode`](crate::evm::opcodes::Opcode) trait defined in this crate.